silverstripe/silverstripe-userhelp-content/docs/en/02_Creating_pages_and_content/01_Creating_And_Editing_Content/07_Inserting_Media.md

 YouTube allows you to mark a video as **Unlisted** so that it will not appear on YouTube.com search results etc. Also adverts shall **not** be displayed on your video unless you enable that option from within YouTube.

+[note]
-<div class="note" markdown="1">This feature isn't just limited to video, you can also embed Flickr slideshows and other embeddable widgets this way, if they support the 'oEmbed' standard.</div>
+This feature isn't just limited to video, you can also embed Flickr slideshows and other embeddable widgets this way, if they support the 'oEmbed' standard.
+[/note]

  1. Upload your video to one of the supported media services (many of the [services that support oEmbed](http://oembed.com/#section7) protocol can be handled in this way):
   * YouTube